JEFworks-Lab/genomic-data-visualization-2022/_posts/yashsonthalia_hw1.md

 ---

 I am making a visualization of the relationship between the spatial location (quantitative) and the expression (quantitative) of Aqp4, a common marker gene for astrocytes in the merfish dataset.
-The geometric primitive I used is points, and spatial position is the visual channel encoded by the axes.
+The geometric primitive I used is points to depict each sample.
+I am also using the geometric primitive of areas to encode the positions of the astrocytes.
+Position is the visual channel encoded by the axes.

 Aqp4 expression is encoded by color, which is the visual channel I used to depict which cells may be astrocytes.

 My visualization hopefully makes the distribution of astrocytes in the mouse brain more clear.
+It is clear that astrocytes seem to be distributed evenly across the tissue, making more salient how astrocyte-dense the brain is.

 ```{r}
 library(tidyverse)